pulumi/docs/content/docs/esc/webhooks.md

 ### Deployment Webhooks

-The Deployment webhook destination lets you trigger updates on other stacks via [Pulumi Deployments](/docs/pulumi-cloud/deployments/), usually in response to `update_succeeded` events.
-This enables you to keep dependent stacks up to date automatically which is often necessary when using [stack references](/docs/concepts/stack/#stackreferences).
+The Deployment webhook destination lets you trigger updates on your stacks via [Pulumi Deployments](/docs/pulumi-cloud/deployments/), usually in response to `environment_revision_created` or `imported_environment_changed` events.
+This enables you to keep dependent stacks up to date with your environment changes automatically.

 Deployment webhooks require that your stacks are configured with [Deployment Settings](/docs/pulumi-cloud/deployments/reference/#deployment-settings).